pousse-cafe/pousse-cafe.github.io/documentation.md

 Attributes can convert data using `DataAdapter<S, T>` instances (where `S` is the type of stored value and `T` the type of the Attribute).
 When `S` is a "primitive" type (i.e. a type supported by persistence tool), this is the preferred approach.
-When `S` and `T` are custom types (e.g. Value Objects), two classes have to be written:
+When `S` and `T` are custom types (e.g. value objects), two classes have to be written:
 `S` and the custom Data Adapter.

 The problem is that most of the time, touching the custom type implies a modification